Quiet cool and inexpensive!

 LOOK AND FEEL

-The Transformer 4 comes in a clear plastic packaging that give you a clear view of the the contents inside (the cooler itself).
-Inside the package you will find two 120mm cooling fans, the Transformer 4 heatsink itself, AMD and Intel installation hardware, a back plate and thermal compound.
+The Transformer 4 comes in clear plastic packaging that give you a clear view of the contents inside (the cooler itself).
+Inside the package, you will find two 120mm cooling fans, the Transformer 4 heat-sink itself, AMD and Intel installation hardware, a backplate, and a thermal compound.
 The heat sink itself has is made of aluminum fins with copper heat-pipes that go from the base and through the fins.
 There are two 120mm silver cooling fans that affix on either side of the heat-sink to cool your CPU.
-The cooler weighs about 845 grams--not too heavy.
+The cooler weighs about 845 grams–not too heavy.
 The fans are silver/chrome, the same as the aluminum fins so they blend in to give a nice and sleek look.

-First of all, you need to remove you old CPU cooler and all related hardware from your motherboard and clean the surface of the CPU (you may need to remove the back-plate too).
-Attach the HPJ backplate (with six holes) on the back of your motherboard and bolt it on with the supplied bolts with washers (white).
-Remove the sticker at the bottom of heatsink, and put the “I” shaped bracket in notch of the heatsink.
-Apply a little bit of thermal grease on the center of the CPU and place the heatsink on the center of the CPU while aiming at the holes of the bolt (I would recommend that you remove the fans before starting the installation).
-Then use the supplied nuts to secure the heatsink in place (make sure to tighten the nuts together so you don't damage anything).
+First of all, you need to remove your old CPU cooler and all related hardware from your motherboard and clean the surface of the CPU (you may need to remove the back-plate too).
+Attach the HPJ back-plate (with six holes) on the back of your motherboard and bolt it on with the supplied bolts with washers (white).
+Remove the sticker at the bottom of the heat-sink, and put the “I” shaped bracket in the notch of the heat-sink.
+Apply a little bit of thermal grease on the center of the CPU and place the heat-sink on the center of the CPU while aiming at the holes of the bolt (I would recommend that you remove the fans before starting the installation).
+Then use the supplied nuts to secure the heat-sink in place (make sure to tighten the nuts together so you don’t damage anything).
 Then just install the two fans using the fan clips and plug in the power connectors (you can choose to use just one fan if you want).
-By the way, do not use any kind of tools to tighten the nuts (thumb nuts) that fasten the heatsink to the motherboard (this is to prevent over tightening).
+By the way, do not use any kind of tool to tighten the nuts (thumb nuts) that fasten the heat-sink to the motherboard (this is to prevent over-tightening).
 Install the motherboard back in the case and install any other necessary component that you removed (video card, memory, etc).
 Now you are done and ready to use this.

-So, looking at the results, we can clearly see that while the Transformer 4 is obviously way better than the stock as expected.
-On idle the stock heatsink kept the CPU temperature at 51oC and the Transformer kept it at 42oC.
-On load, the stock heatsink kept the CPU running at 86oC where the Transformer lowered it down to 70oC.
+So, looking at the results, we can clearly see that while Transformer 4 is obviously way better than the stock as expected.
+On idle the stock heat-sink kept the CPU temperature at 51oC and the Transformer kept it at 42oC.
+On load, the stock heat-sink kept the CPU running at 86oC where the Transformer lowered it down to 70oC.
 So at both idle and load the Transformer 4 ran the CPU well below 10oC cooler than the stock.
-This is excellent improvement for the everyday user and it also give you room to overclock a little bit if you wanted.
+This is an excellent improvement for the everyday user and it also gives you room to overclock a little bit if you wanted.